csinva/csinva.github.io/_notes/research_ovws/ovw_generalization.md

 ---
 layout: notes
-title: generalization
+title: Generalization
 category: research
+subtitle: Some notes on generalization bounds in machine learning with an emphasis on stability
 ---

-**some notes on generalization bounds in machine learning with an emphasis on stability**

 {:toc}